Jewish cuisine: Tisha B'Av

 Tisha B'av is a fast day, preceded by nine days when Jews traditionally do not eat meat, except on Shabbat.
 Thus dairy and vegetarian dishes are prepared during this time of year.

 The meal before the fast (the seudat mafseket) also consists of dairy foods and usually contains dishes made from lentils and eggs, both ancient Jewish symbols of mourning.
-Some Ashkenazi Jews eat hard-boiled eggs sprinkled with ashes to symbolize mourning.
+Some Ashkenazi Jews eat hard-boiled eggs sprinkled with "ashes" (pepper) to symbolize mourning.